In Search Of Yummy-ness

 Make-Ahead Tips:

 • Assembled sandwiches can be made the day before.
-Wrap in wax paper and store in the fridge under a damp tea towel (don't let the towel touch the bread directly).
+Wrap in wax paper and store in the refrigerator under a damp tea towel (don't let the towel touch the bread directly).
 Wait to trim and slice the sandwiches until just before serving.

 Substitutions: